tony-fullstack-515/tony-fullstack-515/README.md

 <img src="./background.png">
 <h1>Hi, This is Tony, experienced full stack developer. 👋</h1>
-<a href="https://www.linkedin.com/in/zou-wang-88397519a/"><h4><i>"Tony is a very skilled programmer and project manager.
+<a href="https://www.linkedin.com/in/zou-wang-88397519a/"><h4><i>"_Tony is a very skilled programmer and project manager.
 I've had the pleasure of working with him, and he's not only a great guy, but he's an excellent problem-solver.
 We had a platform that was a mess from another programmer when we passed it along, and he was able to assess the situation, make a suggestion, and execute the project on time and on budget.
-I would recommend considering Tony in the mix should you have a project that is a good fit"</h4></i></a>
+I would recommend considering Tony in the mix should you have a project that is a good fit_"</h4></i></a>

-**tony-fullstack-515/tony-fullstack-515** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 🔭 Recently, I have been working on a project aimed at giving our customers the ability to improve the citywave service in our mobile and web apps alongside the existing Citywavemard.com

-Here are some ideas to get you started:
+In order to get these new service listings in front of our customers, we’ve had to enhance our data infrastructure by adding an entirely new data pipeline for booking service listings; modifying our website to handle the presentation of a new listing type that has a personal booking plus business or family model listing format; and finally, creating new data models for tracking and managing booking requests scheduled with new service.
+This project involves a considerable amount of cross-team collaboration across multiple surface areas and the entire development stack.

-- 🔭 I’m currently working on ...
+Although this project has been a very fast-paced and challenging one, it’s been highly rewarding having the chance to work end to end on a project that has complexity not only from the engineering side but also from the product and operations side.
+And, it’s been even more rewarding knowing that we are building something our customers will use and love from the moment we launch.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...